-Which Is Better : Fixed-Rate Mortgage Or An Adjustable-Rate Mortgage?
+Which Is Better: A Fixed-Rate Mortgage Or An Adjustable-Rate Mortgage?

 As recently as 10 years, mortgage borrowers had tens of choices with respect to picking "the best mortgage" for their needs.
 Today, there are basically two -- fixed-rate mortgages (FRM) and adjustable-rate mortgages (ARM).

-Each has its benefits and an informed home buyer will want to understand how both loan types operate in order to make the proper choice.
+Each has its benefits and an informed home buyer will want to understand how both loan types operate in order to make the best possible choice.

 All About Fixed Rate Mortgages